 contribute to the care team's efforts to assist residents in their Activities of Daily Living (ADLs).

-The Administrator/Director of Care co-ordinates regular care team meetings to review each resident's care requirements and formulate their treatment plan, and is available to meet with residents upon request, as well as to provide support and help in accessing the appropriate resources.
+The Admin/DOC is available to meet with current residents upon request, as well as to provide support and help in accessing the appropriate resources.

 -